Cchrisking/Cchrisking/README.md

 ## 🚀 What I Do

-- 🧠 Build smart systems (AI, IoT, and Automation)
+- 🧠 Build smart systems (AI, ML, and Automation)
 - 💻 Code in:
           **C++**, **Python**, **Java**, and more
 - 🔧 Design scalable **backend architectures** & efficient **APIs**